paudetseis/academic-kickstart/content/home/about.md

 # About widget.
 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = active  # Activate this widget? true/false weight = 30  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear in.

 title = "UOttawa Geophysics: scanning the Earth"